Skip to main content

 Illustrated by Cornelia Li

 Today on the 15th day of the 8th lunar moon, her sacrifice is celebrated with the Mid-Autumn festival.
-This captivating folktale retelling is a perfect book to read during the Mid-Autumn Celebrations to introduce the culture and traditions of the Chinese Mid-Autumn festival.
+This captivating folktale retelling is a perfect book to read during Mid-Autumn festival celebrations to learn about its traditions and past.

 Comments